 In a food processor, add the cubed meat along with half of the garlic, half of the chilies, peppercorns, sugar, salt, and the entire seasoning mix (including the small inner packet).

 Process until the mixture becomes a sticky, smooth paste, scraping down the sides occasionally.
-This takes about 8 minutes in my food processor.
+This takes about 5 minutes total in my food processor.

 Transfer the meat paste to the bowl with the pork skin and mix until evenly combined.